 The system is checked for total available disk space.
 Older Time Machine snapshots and cached iCloud files are removed to make space for Boot Camp.
 This process may take a long time to complete (you can click the Stop button to skip this process).

-Specify a partition size by dragging the divider between the macOS and Windows partitions.
+If you select your startup disk: You can create an additional partition for Windows.
+Specify the partition size by dragging the divider between the macOS and Windows partitions.

 Important: You can’t resize the partition later.